sequestree008/sequestree_scripts/README.md

 updates as of 04/09/26

-- updated the titiler server
+- updated the titiler server (e1 q na)